 What if I Notice Roof Leaks After Buying My House?

-Before calling your insurance company, it is recommended to consult with a real estate attorney in West Palm Beach, Florida, here at Silver, Bass & Brams.
+Before calling your homeowners insurance company, it is recommended to consult with a real estate attorney in West Palm Beach, Florida, here at Silver, Bass & Brams.
 We can review your purchase agreement and sales contract to determine if there are any clauses that would hold the seller or their insurance company responsible for the repairs, especially if it is evident they occurred prior to you closing on the home.

 What if I Live in a Condo and My HOA Is Not Fixing the Roof?